 Bug Reproduction Prompts: 12 Templates for Minimal Repro Cases

-Get from "it broke" to a minimal reproduction in one prompt.
-12 templates for narrowing inputs, isolating env, capturing logs, and writing a repro that lasts.
+Go from "it broke" to a minimal, deterministic repro in one prompt.
+12 copy-ready templates for shrinking inputs, isolating env, and writing a failing test that lasts.

 Half of bug-fix time is reproduction.
-A good repro prompt narrows inputs, isolates env, captures the failing state, and outputs a step-by-step that survives the next developer.
+A good repro prompt narrows inputs, isolates the environment, captures the failing state, and outputs a step-by-step that survives the next developer.
 “It doesn’t work on Tuesday” is not a repro.

 Who this is for